Click to start searching

 Introduction

-Under the tax law in Australia, a not-for-profit organisation must pay tax on its 'taxable income', unless it qualifies for an exemption.
+Under the tax law in Australia, a not-for-profit organisation must pay tax on its 'taxable income', unless:

-• your organisation is a registered charity with the Australian Charities and Not-for-Profits Commission (ACNC) and endorsed by the Australian Taxation Office (ATO) as income tax exempt
+• the organisation is a registered charity with the Australian Charities and Not-for-Profits Commission (ACNC) and endorsed by the Australian Taxation Office (ATO) as income tax exempt

-• your organisation is not eligible to register as a charity, but falls into a self-assessment category specified in the tax law and therefore ‘self-assesses’ as income tax exempt, or
+• the organisation is not eligible to register as a charity, but falls into a self-assessment category specified in the tax law and therefore ‘self-assesses’ as income tax exempt, or

-• your organisation’s annual income falls under the taxable income threshold (currently $417)
+• the organisation’s annual income falls under the taxable income threshold (currently $417)

 Charities

-Charities (including public benevolent institutions and health promotion charities) must be registered with the ACNC, and then endorsed by the ATO to access the income tax exemption.
+To be exempt from income tax, charities (including public benevolent institutions and health promotion charities) must both be registered with the ACNC and endorsed by the ATO.

 An organisation may meet the statutory definition of ‘charity’ but choose not to register as a charity with the ACNC.
-If an organisation meets the statutory definition of ‘charity’ but has not registered as a charity with the ACNC, it is not entitled to access income tax exemption.
+In this situation, the organisation is not entitled to access income tax exemption.

 If an organisation is applying to be registered as a charity with the ACNC for the first time, it can also apply for other tax concessions at the same time.
 The ACNC will pass most applications for charity tax concessions (including the income tax exemption) on to the ATO.